Theory of rare-earth Kramers magnets on a Shastry-Sutherland lattice: dimer phases in presence of strong spin-orbit coupling

 In this work, we develop a theory describing the quantum magnetism of SS magnets with Kramers rare-earth ions.
 In contrast to the non-Kramers systems where the local moments comprise both magnetic dipoles and quadrupoles, for Kramers systems all the effective-spin components are magnetic dipoles, with the dipole axes sublattice dependent.
 The interactions between local moments are described by an extended XYZ model on both intra- and inter-dimer bonds.
-For the dimer phase, we show that the exact solvability and nearly-localized triplet excitations within the dimer phase still remain valid in certain limit for the XYZ anisotropic model.
-We also show that a new ``triplet'' dimer phase can be stabilized by sufficiently strong exchange anisotropy, with more dispersive quantum excitations.
-We futher illustrate the distinct behaviors of singlet and triplet dimer phases in response to external magnetic fields, as is summarized in Tab. \ref{tab:compare}.

-Here we discuss the issue of the antisymmetric DM interactions in this system.
-As the crystal structure does not have any inversion symmetry at each dimer bond center, for the pure spin system such as \textit{RE}=Gd, spatial symmetry allows non-vanishing in-plane DM interactions within the dimer.
-However, for ordinary rare-earth magnets, the effective spins are made of the combination of spin and orbital angular momenta and subjected to strong SOC, hence transform differently under space group symmetries compared to pure spin systems.
-As a result, for both Kramers and non-Kramers systems, intra-dimer DM interaction is forbidden by the two mirror symmetries.
-Note that our result contrasts to a recent work on Er$_{2}$Be$_{2}$GeO$_{7}$ \cite{yadav2024observation}, where intra-dimer DM interactions explicitly breaking the four-fold $S_{4}$ symmetry were introduced.
-Nevertheless, within the framework of our theory, the inter-dimer DM interaction is still allowed given the absence of symmetry protection.
+We further illustrate the distinct thermodynamical and spectral signatures of singlet and triplet dimer phases that can be experimentally probed, as is summarized in Tab. \ref{tab:compare}.
+We also suggest that the recently discovered SS magnet Yb$_{2}$Be$_{2}$GeO$_{7}$ may host a triplet dimer ground-state.